xregistry/spec/core/spec.md

     be based on where the Registry is used.
 For example, a publicly accessible Registry might want to consider using a UUID, while a private Registry does not need to be so widely unique.
+  - In cases where an entity's `id` is specified outside of the serialization of the entity (e.g. part of a request URL, or a map key), its presence within the serialization of the entity is OPTIONAL.
+However, if present, it MUST be the same as any other specification of the `id` outside of the entity, and it MUST be the same as the entity's existing `id` if one exists, otherwise an error MUST be generated
   - MUST be immutable
 - Examples:
   - `a183e0a9-abf8-4763-99bc-e6b7fcc9544b`